DarinJoshua-dev/Productz-Hunt/README.md

 # Productz-Hunt

-Productz Hunt is an interactive, intuitive product and price comparison website for finding various diverse products in Flipkart & Amazon.
+Productz Hunt is an interactive, intuitive product and price comparison website used for finding various diverse products in Flipkart & Amazon.

 ## Contributors: